 If you are more adventurous, though, you will go on to learn a variety of advanced stitches, most of which are made using variations and combinations of the basic crochet stitches.
 You can purchase crochet stitch dictionaries, which are books that often have instructions for creating hundreds of different stitch variations.

 There are two important things that you will learn when getting started to crochet: chain stitch and slip stitch.
 Sometimes people forget these among the basic crochet stitches because they are used in so many patterns that they become second nature to crocheters.

-This is used to create the foundation chain that is used at the beginning of may different crochet projects.
+This is used to create the foundation chain that is used at the beginning of many different crochet projects.
 It is also used to create the turning chain that is used to begin new rows/rounds of crochet.

 Basic Crochet Stitches

-In addition to crochet chains and slip stitch, there are four crochet stitches that are considered the basic – most common – crochet stitches.
-These are single crochet, half double crochet, double crochet and treble crochet are worked almost exactly the same except that each is taller than the next; half double crochet is worked slightly differently but creates a stitch that is halfway in height between single and double crochet and is a commonly used crochet stitch.
+Single, double, and treble crochet are worked almost exactly the same except that each is taller than the one before; half double crochet is worked slightly differently but creates a stitch that is halfway in height between single and double crochet and is a commonly used crochet stitch.
 Learn how to crochet basic stitches here.

 Single crochet is created when you insert the hook into a stitch, yarn over and pull through, yarn over again and pull through both loops on the hook.
-(You’ll notice that this is similar to crochet slip stitch but includes an extra yarn over which adds height.)
+(You’ll notice that this is similar to crochet slip stitch but includes an extra yarn over, which adds height.)

-In half double crochet, you yarn over first then insert the hook into the stitch, yarn over and pull through, yarn over again and pull through all three loops on the hook.
+In half double crochet, you yarn over first, then insert the hook into the stitch, yarn over and pull through, yarn over again and pull through all three loops on the hook.

-Double crochet is created when you yarn over, insert the hook into the stitch, yarn over and pull through, yarn over and pull through the first two loops on the hook and then yarn over and pull through the remaining two loops on the hook.
+Double crochet is created when you yarn over, insert the hook into the stitch, yarn over and pull through, yarn over and pull through the first two loops on the hook, and then yarn over and pull through the remaining two loops on the hook.

 In treble crochet, you yarn over twice before inserting the hook into the stitch, then you yarn over and pull through, yarn over and pull through the first two loops on the hook, yarn over and pull through the next two loops on the hook, then yarn over and pull through the remaining two loops on the hook.

 You can make them as tall as you want, expanding on the basic crochet stitch.
 You don’t see these stitches as often, but they do occur, especially the double treble crochet (begins with three yarn overs) and the triple treble crochet (four yarn overs).

 Advanced Crochet Stitches